zmalone/chef-web-docs/source/quickstart/converge/_bootstrap.md

           --run-list "recipe[aliases],recipe[apache2],recipe[networking_basic]" \
           --sudo

-    [INFO] We are setting the `run_list` to include the three recipes we created in Part 2.
-There are multiple ways to configure a `run_list` - See the [Getting Started Guide][getting-started-guide] for more information

 1. After a few seconds and some output, you should see something like this:

         localhost Chef Client finished, 18 resources updated